 “Forest Schools is an inspirational process that offers children, young people and adults regular opportunities to achieve, and develop confidence through hands-on learning in a woodland environment.”
 (New Economics foundation 2006)

-In regular sessions spread over a number of weeks, the children of year 1 take ownership of a small area of local woodland for their Forest School adventure.
-Early sessions use games, rhymes and repetition to encourage safety and responsible behaviour in the outdoor environment.
-This builds a sense of security within which the children gain confidence to explore and interact with the woodland.
+In regular sessions spread over a number of weeks, the children of year 1 and 3 take ownership of a small area of local woodland for their Forest School experience.
+Early sessions use games, rhymes and repetition to encourage safe and responsible behaviour in the outdoor environment.
+This builds a sense of security within which the children gain confidence to explore and interact with the woodland independently.

 What do children gain from Forest Schools?